AurigaTremulous/bspc/README.md

 	   forcesidesvisible                    = force all sides to be visible grapplereach                         = calculate grapple reachabilities

+## Works on

+This version is primarily targeted [OpenArena](http://www.openarena.ws).
+It is tested on http://files.poulsander.com/~poul19/public_files/intooa.pk3 and http://files.poulsander.com/~poul19/public_files/islandctf4a3.pk3

 ## Support

-[File a bug report](https://github.com/bnoordhuis/bspc/issues) if you run into issues.
+[File a bug report](https://github.com/sago007/bspc/issues) if you run into issues.

 ## License